tigranyeritsian/obsidian-backup/Main/300 Inbox/To Process/Business.md

+It's recommended to start with low prices or offer services for free to garner initial interest and get customers invested in the process.

+#### Business Ideas
 recycling business, get government contracts to clean the cities from waste, take that waste and recycle it into building materials and start building commercial and residential buildings

 create a REIT(real estate investment trust), get money by loans or by investors, buy some real estate, put a little money in it and sell or give it for rent